| Reading time: | 15 min |

 ./textinstall.sh [--accept-license] [install_dir]

-If no install directory is specified, you will be prompted to specify this while the installer runs.
+If no install directory is specified, you’ll be prompted to specify a directory when the installer runs.

 Drag and drop the client application bundle icon into the Applications directory.